opentable/designplayground/README.md

 # designplayground
-A place where designers are free to play with git.
+A place where designers are free to play with git..